Skip to main content

 The metrics are also backed up in an S3 bucket in each GovWifi environment.
 This is configured by the govwifi-dashboard module in terraform.
 The diagram below shows the resources that Elasticsearch interacts with.
 A scalable version is available in our team drive:

-Using Grafana Data To Generate Montly Reports
+Using Grafana Data to Generate Monthly Reports

 Hosted on GOV.UK PaaS (Platform as a Service)